Yuuon/PalWorldServerSaveToLocal/Readme.md

     - 00000000000000000000000000000001.sav file - your modified save file
     - and other people's save files, you can keep them or delete them, it doesn't matter

-That's it, once done, run PalWorld, in single mode you should see the newly added world, just enter and play.
+That's it, once done, run PalWorld, in single mode you should see the newly added world, just enter and play.</p>
 I have succeeded, so this solution is reliable.
 If someone fails, please check if there are any missed GUIDs to change: remember, the key is to keep the corresponding GUIDs consistent in each file, and if you are not confident before operating, please back up the files, just in case.